What is mobile experience?

 More and more customers are engaging with companies on their phones.
 And gone are the days when having a mobile responsive website is enough to please them.
 With 73 percent of retail transactions now happening using a mobile device worldwide, companies must be prepared to offer them seamless opportunities to shop and connect.

 Messaging apps were already hugely popular in places like Latin America and Asia, but usage has surged to an estimated 2.77 billion monthly users around the globe.
-Among customers, the popularity of mobile-based forms of communication like WhatsApp or SMS/text messaging has grown faster than any other business channel.
+Among customers, the popularity of mobile-based forms of communication like WhatsApp,other social media channels, or SMS/text messaging has grown faster than any other business channel.
 As a result, these channels are rapidly transforming how people interact with brands.

 In 2020, social messaging saw the biggest jump in customers saying it’s their favorite way to connect with a business.